 Best of the Rest

-The Harlem Globetrotters are at First Direct Arena on Saturday 8th April 2017.
+The Original Harlem Globetrotters come to First Direct Arena on Wednesday 4th March 2020.